- Car Accidents

 He believes that the role of personal injury attorneys is to help make the community safer by holding wrongdoers responsible for their conduct and says, “We hope that we can secure a safer future for our own kids and grandkids by sending the message that sloppy work and unsafe habits will not be tolerated.”
 Thomas also enjoys being able to help people who are having a hard time after their life is turned upside down by an accident.

 Fluent in Spanish, Thomas has been involved in many cases on behalf of Hispanic accident victims.
 He has also dedicated pro bono time to helping people who cannot afford representation in cases where a major injustice has been done.

 In his spare time, Thomas is very involved in the arts.
-He has performed in several plays in Bakersfield and has been nominated for best supporting actor at Bakersfield Community Theater.
+He has performed in several plays in Bakersfield and was once nominated for best supporting actor at Bakersfield Community Theater.
+He has also appeared in two short films as an actor.
 He has written several screenplays and is keeping his fingers crossed that one of them will be produced.
 He has a passion for many kinds of music, loves swimming and enjoys traveling.